cpmpercussion/homepage/_posts/2011-03-27-performance-process-is-iterative.md

 type: post
 published: true
 meta: {}
+description: "I've been thinking about the whole process of creating a performance (from nothing or from a composition) and what has really worked in the projects I've"
 ---

 I've been thinking about the whole process of creating a performance (from nothing or from a composition) and what has really worked in the projects I've been involved in.